-Under Section 162(m) of the Internal Revenue Code, the annual compensation paid to our CEO and to each of our other three most highly compensated executive officers (other than the CEO or the chief financial officer) may not be deductible to the extent it exceeds \$1 million.
+Under Section 162(m) of the Internal Revenue Code, the annual compensation paid to our Chief Executive Officer and to each of our other four most highly compensated executive officers may not be deductible to the extent it exceeds \$1 million.
 However, we are able to preserve the deductibility of compensation in excess of \$1 million if the conditions of Section 162(m) are met.
-These conditions include stockholder approval of the 2004 Plan (including this amendment), setting limits on the number of Awards that any individual may receive and, for Awards other than options and stock appreciation rights, establishing performance criteria that must be met before the Award actually will vest or be paid.
+These conditions include stockholder approval of the 2004 Plan (including this amendment), setting limits on the number of Awards that any individual may receive and, for Awards other than options, establishing performance criteria that must be met before the Award actually will vest or be paid.